cyrilondon/rover-project/README.md

 In the context of `Domain-Driven Architecture`, we use a `Domain Event` to capture an occurrence of something that happened in the domain.

+**How do we name an Event?**

+The `Event` name states what occurred (past tense) in the Entity after the requested operation succeeded; usually as the `Event` is the result of executing a `Command` operation on the `Aggregate` or `Entity`, the name is usually derived from the command that was executed.

+Command operation: *RoverMovedCommand*

+Event outcome: *RoverMovedEvent*

+Command operation: *RoverTurnCommand*

+Event outcome: *RoverTurnedEvent*

-How do we model an `Event`?
+**How do we model an `Event`?**

 An `Event` is usually designed as immutable and includes the identity of the `Entity` instance on which it took place, along with all the parameters that caused this `Event`.

 For example, we could  design the [RoverMovedEvent](src/main/java/com/game/domain/model/event/RoverMovedEvent.java) to notify each Rover's move as follows: it would include the Rover's id, as well as its current and previous positions.